itascaconsulting/cam/README.md

 This guide assumes you have the following:
 - An AWS account
 - Python 3.6 or later
+- The Python `pyDOE` library
-- The Python boto3 library installed and configured with sufficient permissions to:
+- The Python `boto3` library installed and configured with sufficient permissions to:
   - Launch Cloud Formation stacks
   - Work with an SQS queue